LittleKingsguard/Eternity-Core/Books/Disciplines/InvisibleFist.md

 Book I: Foundations:
 * *Money is not power.
 It is energy, and in accordance with the Principle of Flow, to expend the most in the shortest time maximizes the power it creates.*  -- Quick Acquire
+* *Consider the Principle of Balance: To conjure gold for oneself is to conjure only a yellow rock.* -- Metal Conjuration

 Book II

 Book III: The Corporate Being
-In the construction of a Formation between legal Realms in accordance with the Private Law, the practitioner forms powerful wards against discovery by any single Power. -- Shell Games
+*In the construction of a Formation between legal Realms in accordance with the Private Law, the practitioner forms powerful wards against discovery by any single Power.* -- Shell Games